shabbyrobe/nope/README.rst

      * :namespace = JSON;
      */

-The parsing rules are very simple:
+The parsing rules are straightforward:

 - Docblock margins are stripped away.